fbe-work/rvt_model_services/README.md

     * task will not run to completion if confronted with any unexpected messages<br>
   - of this framework:
     * do not schedule overlapping readouts, the simple pandas code is not (yet) prepared to handle this in the graphs
+    * if you want to use windows network paths use the `--nofilecheck` option

 ## credits
  * Frederic Beaupere (original version, maintainer)